 - Known close contact with a person who has exhibited any of the symptoms listed above

-If you have any of these symptoms, and cannot attribute them to another condition, allergies, or a new physical activity, you must stay home, notify your professors for any in-person classes, and call the Health Center or your healthcare provider for assessment of symptoms and possible COVID-19 testing.
-You should also continue to wear a face mask to avoid possible viral transmission to others.
-You should self-isolate until cleared by your healthcare provider to move about on campus again.
+If you have any of these symptoms, and cannot attribute them to another condition, allergies, or a new physical activity, you must stay home, notify your supervisor, and call your healthcare provider for assessment of symptoms and possible COVID-19 testing.
+You should also wear a face mask to avoid possible viral transmission to others.
+You should self-isolate until cleared by your healthcare provider to return to work.

-According to the CDC, individuals with certain conditions may be at a higher risk for COVID-19 infection.
+According to the CDC, individuals with certain conditions may have a higher risk for COVID-19 infection.
 Relevant conditions may include:

 - Age (65 years and older)